finalfire/networkscience-phdcourse-2024/REPORT-INSTRUCTIONS.md

 After deciding your preference, start asking yourself what you need to carry out the report.
 Common requirements are:

 * The problem I want to address (e.g., I want to tackle the influence maximization problem on hypernetworks) or the context I want to study (e.g., I want to analyze the centrality values of users in a social network);
-* A dataset to study or to carry out experiments on;
+* A dataset to study or to carry out experiments on (you can find some useful links on `slides/x-handle-graph-data.pdf`)
 * How do I implement my approach and what measures do I use? (e.g., I implement the code and conduct the analysis in Python; e.g., I decide to analyze properties such as the number of components, the number of interactions, concepts such as degree, density, etc.)

 **It is not necessary for the report to be a complete research paper!** Try to take inspiration from classical works on the matter.
 Suggested references are given at the end of this document.